Well, Shana, here we are again!

 So you see she’s admitting he’s restless, hyperactive and destructive.
 “Playing” consists of running around, rough-housing and screaming.
 This is not what you want in a child!
-Tarentula children are very destructive and hyper-active.
+Tarentula children are very destructive, restless and hyper-active.

 - “He keeps saying he does not like carnivorous animals as they eat other animals.”

-Well, I just think this is so amusing, because the tarantula, itself, is a carnivorous animal!
+Well, I just think this is so telling, because the tarantula, itself, is a carnivorous animal!
 And since similars repel, he is repelled by his own “kind”–carnivores!
 So revealing!

 - The mother describes the child as only “moderately affectionate”.